jackhwl/go-lang/React_Go/Readme.md

   - Adding a route to our handlers
   - Returning JSON from our API
   - Returning a list of movies as JSON
+  - Connecting the front end to the back end API